The maze of services, supports, and therapies for children with special needs can be challenging, but Champaign-Urbana has a multitude of options

 Developmental Services Center (1304 W. Bradley Ave., Champaign): DSC serves approximately 1,100 children and adults with developmental disabilities, such as epilepsy, cerebral palsy, autism, cognitive disabilities, Down syndrome, or other conditions.
 Services include case management and family support, an early intervention program and developmental training.
 For more information, call (217) 356-9176.

-Illinois Assistive Technology Program (1020 S. Spring St., Springfield): Not for profit organization that helps access assistive technology devices for trial, loan, etc. Assistance is available for financing for assistive technology and also for buying and selling equipment.
+Illinois Assistive Technology Program (701 North Walnut Street., Springfield): Not for profit organization that helps access assistive technology devices for trial, loan, etc. Assistance is available for financing for assistive technology and also for buying and selling equipment.
 For more information call (217) 522-7985 or email.

 Illinois Early Intervention Clearinghouse (51 Gerty Dr., Champaign): The EI Clearinghouse is a lending library of videos, books, manuals, and journals related to the development of young children with special needs and their families.
 The librarians are information specialists who can help find resources for you and your service provider.
 The Clearinghouse is operated by the Early Childhood and Parenting (ECAP) Collaborative at the University of Illinois and is funded by the Illinois Department of Human Services.
 For more information, call (217) 333-1386.

 Larkin’s Place, (2501 Fields South Dr., Champaign): The Stephens Family YMCA is specifically designed to support and integrate children and families at all developmental levels, encouraging acceptance, play and growth for everyone.
 While the philosophy and spirit of Larkin’s Place permeates every aspect of the Y from design to programming, classes designated as “Larkin’s Place Programming” incorporate additional therapeutic, developmental and social goals, actively seeking to bring together typically and atypically developing participants in an effort to cross social barriers and enact positive personal and societal change.
-Larkin’s Place offers a variety of programs, including music therapy, occupational therapy, aquatic therapy, social groups, handwriting groups, and play groups.
 Friday Night Fun groups are available for young teens and older.
 These feature recreational opportunities for members and non-members.
 For more information, call (217) 359-9622.

-LIFE Clinic (Learning Information For Everyday),1309 N. Mattis Ave., Champaign: Operated by students in Parkland College’s Occupational Therapy Assistant Program, their mission is to maximize independence and quality of life for people with chronic conditions or disabilities.
-They offer strategies to maximize health and wellness, information on how to live with chronic health problems, education and consultation on chronic disease and strategies or adaptive equipment to enhance participation in daily tasks, strategies to return to former daily living activities (grooming, dressing, cooking, home care, back to work, community participation), and an extension of previous OT services after discharge to manage or improve function.
-All services are FREE to their clients, and carried out by both graduating OTA Students and OTA Faculty.
+LIFE Clinic (Learning Information For Everyday),1309 N. Mattis Ave., Champaign: Operated by students in Parkland College’s Occupational Therapy Assistant Program, its mission is to maximize independence and quality of life for people with chronic conditions or disabilities.
+It offers strategies to maximize health and wellness, information on how to live with chronic health problems, education and consultation on chronic disease and strategies or adaptive equipment to enhance participation in daily tasks, strategies to return to former daily living activities (grooming, dressing, cooking, home care, back to work, community participation), and an extension of previous OT services after discharge to manage or improve function.
+All services are FREE to its clients, and carried out by both graduating OTA Students and OTA Faculty.

 Prairie Wind Speech Therapy (1803 Woodfield Dr., Suite C, Savoy): Offering speech language services; free consultation before beginning therapy services.
 For more information, call (217) 355-5905 or email.